Study Suggests Yoga Can Help Manage Urinary Incontinence

 Several bodily systems must work together to control the bladder: pelvic floor muscles hold the bladder in place, sphincter muscles keep the urethra closed, the bladder muscle relaxes when urine collects in the bladder and squeezes when it’s time to urinate, a set of nerves carry signals from the bladder to the brain know when the bladder is full, and efferent nerves carry signals from the brain to the bladder when it’s time to urinate.
 Urinary incontinence problems occur when any of the above-mentioned features mentioned fail to work optimally.

 Types of urinary incontinence include:

-Functional Incontinence: A physical or a mental condition that prevents the individual from reaching the bathroom in time to urinate.
+- Functional Incontinence: A physical or mental condition that prevents the individual from reaching the bathroom in time to urinate.

 Therapies for Urinary Incontinence

 Although a variety of clinical therapies for incontinence are available, many have limitations, particularly for older women who are at the greatest risk of developing this condition.
 Drugs, including anticholinergic medications, are moderately effective in reducing urge incontinence but are associated with several side effects.

 For stress incontinence, surgery is an effective option, but most women do not desire or are not candidates for surgical intervention.
 Pelvic floor muscle exercises and bladder training can be highly effective but can be difficult for some women to learn without individualized instruction.
 Thus, there is a need for an effective, alternative treatment that is not only accessible but also well-tolerated by a large number of incontinent individuals.